shmanu017/online-resume/README.md

 **Customer Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/) _(Jan 2020 - Apr 2022)_ <br>
 From Early Stage to Series B, I joined as the 22nd employee and the company has grew to a headcount of almost 300.

-- Provide stable and dependable production environment's to over 150 enterprise users, while offering live troubleshooting support calls
+- Provided stable and dependable production environment's to over 150 enterprise users, while offering live troubleshooting support calls.
-- Help clients adopt Astronomer’s managed Airflow deployments by providing customer-facing support and installation services.
-Integrate Airflow as the central component in their data and ML workflows.
+- Managed support calls and provided a stable and dependable production environment to enterprise users.
+Assisted clients in implementing Airflow pipelines, including the integration of the software as a central component in their data and ML workflow’s.
-- Automate self-serve customer success paths through updated networking, security, and 3rd party integration documentation.
+- Automated self-serve customer success paths through updated networking, security, and 3rd party integration documentation.
 - **_Selected open-source work:_**
 - [Apache Airflow Open Source project](https://github.com/apache/airflow)
   <br><br>